czechmark/neurioToCSV/README.md

 ```
 *this tells crontab to run every 5 minutes and execute the supplied script - neurio.sh.
     If you look inside neurio.sh, you will see that it tells the python script to upload the last two hours of data to pvoutput.
 This should allow for system interruptions so that the chances of losing data is minimized.
+## Setting up pvoutput
+The only real suggestion I have is to set the update rate to 5 minutes
 ## Getting your old data into pvoutput
 You are only allowed to upload data that is either younger than 14 days(no donation) or 90 days (donation mode).
 If you want to load old data then run the script by hand in a series of commands like this.
 ```